Metal Properties: Hardness

 Our understanding of hardness and relative hardness between materials is key to manufacturing metal products.
 The correlation of hardness with other mechanical properties also makes it possible for us to predict, with a high degree of accuracy, the strength and ductility of a material without submitting it to destructive testing.

 In the world of manufacturing, there are numerous hardness types and measures.
 In this blog, we’ll talk about how they differ and what role they play in producing metal products.
-Of course, material hardness isn’t exclusive to metals, but in both metalcasting and CNC machining it is a key metric in deciding the best alloy for a product.

 Hardness Compared With Strength

-The Importance of Hardness in Metalcasting and CNC Machining
+The Importance of Hardness in Metalcasting

-Because of these consistent relationships, we can closely approximate a metal’s strength profile by conducting a hardness test.
-With the hardness reading, along with the mechanical specifications we expect from the chosen material grade, we can infer a great deal about a material’s resistance to external forces.
-The convenience of hardness testing makes it a reliable method to validate the material response to the designated heat treatment cycles.
-In other words, hardness is a useful tool in manufacturing environments to quickly qualify material properties because some materials, like carbon and alloyed steels, have a known direct correlation between tensile strength and hardness.
+Because of these consistent relationships, we can closely approximate a metal’s strength by conducting a hardness test.
+Along with the mechanical specifications from a chosen material grade, we use hardness readings to infer a great deal about a material’s resistance to external forces.
+This testing convenience makes it a reliable method to validate the material response to the designated heat treatment cycles.
 At Eagle Alloy, a casting foundry specializing in shell molding, hardness testing is commonly performed after casting and heat treatment in order to validate that the prescribed heat treatment was effective to produce material within a specified hardness range.

-The Eagle Group’s “Casting to Completion” service motto means that we take into account every step of the manufacturing process when advising on the optimal alloy, heat treatment, and manufacturing process for each part.
+The Eagle Group’s “Casting to Completion” service motto means that we take into account every step of the manufacturing process when advising on the optimal alloy, heat treatment, and manufacturing process for each machined part.
 We utilize Design for Manufacturing (DFM) principles to maximize both quality and production efficiency.
-For example, a product that requires a high degree of machining may benefit from a redesign that brings the cast part closer to net shape.
+For example, a product that requires a high degree of machining may benefit from a re-design that brings the cast part closer to net shape.
 And, conversely, a product that requires less machining can be cast in a harder alloy without resulting in high machining costs.

 Types of Hardness and How We Measure Them